realsensesolutions/actions-aws-host-exec/README.md

 # Actions AWS Host Exec

 This GitHub Action executes scripts on External Hosts or EC2 instances using AWS Systems Manager (SSM).
-It creates an SSM document that includes the script content directly and establishes an association to execute it on target instances.
+It uploads artifacts to S3, creates an SSM document to download and extract those artifacts, and executes a script from within them on target instances.

 ## Architecture